-You may also hear the term breakpoint tossed around in the mutual fund world.
+You may have heard the term ‘breakpoint’ tossed around in the mutual fund world.
 It’s important to understand breakpoints.
 The larger the investment in Class A shares, the less you’ll be charged.
-For example, if you invest $100,000 into a fund, you will be charged more than you would if you invested $1,000,000 into that same fund — all because of the breakpoint.
+For example, if you invest $100,000 into a fund, you will be charged more than you would if you invested $1,000,000 into that same fund.
+This is all because of the breakpoint.

 What are the Classes of Funds?

 If you want to make sense of mutual fund fees, one of the most critical pieces to understand is the way mutual funds are broken into different classes.
 There are Class A, Class B, and Class C shares.
 Most people invest in A and B shares.
 C shares usually refer to investments on an institutional level.